An Immigration Law Firm You Can Trust

 The journey towards citizenship can be long and complicated for many immigrants.
-The naturalization interview is a turning point for most immigrants because it signifies getting closer to finally becoming a U.S. citizen.
+The naturalization interview is a significant milestone for most immigrants, as it marks a crucial step toward becoming a U.S. citizen.

 As such, immigrants anticipating this step in the citizenship journey should take it seriously.
 During the naturalization interview, an immigrant is assessed to determine their eligibility and their understanding of the responsibilities of citizenship.
 Proactive preparations may make this experience smoother and more rewarding.